8an3/mynotesrepo/10518_Catalyst POS_todo.md

 # CODE EDITOR

 - [x] use new remix platform
+- [ ] somehow on the user presses enter after they put the denomination amount with a purcahse order, to open the cash drawer and in huge bold letters display the change amount to be given to the customer

 - [x] LOGIN PAGE
 - [x] Microsoft login but new custom version